What is HostGator?

-You can also purchase SSL certificate and Domain privacy for a small fee, to also secure your site if you think CodeGuard and SiteLock won’t do the job.
-SSL certificates can boost you google global ranking attracting more traffic to your website and it also protects visitors personal information when on your site.
+You can purchase Domain privacy for a small fee, to also secure your site if you think CodeGuard, an SSL and SiteLock won’t do the job.
 Domain privacy helps to keep the name of your domain secure which can prevent spam being attracted to your site.

 Do you get a good Support Network with HostGator?

 HostGator provide a number of support methods for their community.
 This includes their live chat, 365 days telephone line, forums and tutorials.
 Having a 365 days telephone line means anyone can get in touch with HostGator directly if they have any issues.